Condor-Performance-Modeling/fsl/FSL_USER_REF.md

 <constant> ::= CONSTANT | HEX_CONST | VLOG_CONST | QSTRING
 ```

 ## FSL Instruction Types

 Instruction types have a mapping to the ISA description API.
 The
-lower case strings here are mapped to an equivalent type in the ISA
+lower case strings here are mapped to an equivalent type in the ISA description
 API.
 When assigning a type to an FSL instr object use the lower
 case strings below, without quotes.